 A 300-foot-wide land bridge has not been provided.
-However, staff is recommending that a 200-foot buffer be provided consistent with the recommendations of the Green Infrastructure Plan, which defines a corridor as having a minimum width of 200 feet.
+However, a 200-foot buffer is provided consistent with the recommendations of the Green Infrastructure Plan, which defines a corridor as having a minimum width of 200 feet.

 c.
 Preservation of an area within 300 feet of the floodplain of Piscataway Creek.